 The zenith of my son's "clean-up collecting" was in 2017.
 That weekend his haul included another desk lamp, antique maps and Japanese prints, a 1949 Singer sewing machine, and a drill press.
 The keen-eyed reader may have noticed it among the items I put out for this year's council clean-up.
-And I'm pleased to report the drill press was recycled (again!) before the garbage truck arrived.
+And I'm pleased to report someone recycled the drill press (again!) before the garbage truck arrived.

 Reduce, Reuse, Recycle

 The mature, middle-aged me has become less material.
 And I no longer greet the annual council clean-ups with the same excitement as a kid going on a treasure hunt.
-As that mid-October Sunday proved, they've become a chore.
+Instead, as that mid-October Sunday proved, they've become a chore.